GaoangLiu/GaoangLiu.github.io/_posts/2021/2021-10-12-Smart-Goals.md

 ---
 layout: post
 title: Smart Goals
 date: 2021-10-12
-tags: [smart]
+tags: smart
-categories:
-- investment
+categories: investment
+author: GaoangLau
 ---
+* content
+{:toc}

 Implementing a plan requires perseverance, determination and a good strategy, making a plan requires a smart mind.
 A great plan will pay you back twice as much with half the effort.

 **SMART** is an acronym that can be used to guide your goal setting.